Information for Session Organizers and Chairs

 Membership/Pre-Registration Form (see forms page).
 Membership and pre-registration fees are due from all participants by August 1st, 2022.
 Participants who are already members can use the more concise Registration Form.
 Please note, however, that all participants must sign up for membership and register for the convention.

-As we prepare for a successful meeting in Milwaukee, WI, please consider the following:
+As we prepare for a successful meeting in Minneapolis, MN, please consider the following:

 MMLA sessions can be given over to discussion of papers OR oral delivery of papers.
 On the Program Information Form, you can indicate which format you prefer.
 Keep in mind that if you choose the format in which the session consists of discussion rather than a reading of the papers, all of your session's papers should be distributed in advance to convention registrants.
 To enable their preparation in October, the papers must reach the MMLA office by October 1st.
 It is your responsibility to let your panelists know if they need to send their papers in advance.
 If you plan to devote your session to oral delivery of the papers, as is standard, the papers will not be distributed in advance and should not be sent to the MMLA office.